patrickfav/density-converter/README.md

                                           denotes the output pixel width (or height if the flag is set) in mdpi/x1.
 In this mode all output images will have the same width (height).
 This argument is mandatory.
+    -scaleIsHeightDp                      If set and scale is in dp it will be interpreted as fixed height not width
+    -skipExisting                         If set will not overwrite a already existing file -skipUpscaling                        If set will only scale down, but not up to prevent image quality loss
+    -src <path to file or folder>         The source.
+Can be an image file or a folder containing image files to be converted.
+This argument is mandatory.
     -threads <1-8>                        Sets the count of max parallel threads (more is faster but uses more memory).
 Possible values are 1-8.
 Default is 4 -v,--version                          Gets current version